Access the Resources and Systems You Need to Succeed

 Graduating students requesting a Graduation Attestation document will receive it free of charge.
 Graduation Attestation, WVPU diploma and WVPU diploma supplement are included in the graduation fee.

-If a student needs any of the above documents issued again, they can request it using the request form (Word file).
+If a student needs any of the above documents issued again, they can request it using the request form (Word).
 Copies of the official documents will be issued against a fee, as per the list below.

 Price List for Documents

 Please submit your request via email to Petra Bocus-Thurn or in person at the front desk and make the payment to the below bank account.
-Upon receipt of payment and having made sure that there is no hold on your student account, we will then issue the requested document.
+Upon receipt of payment and if there is no hold on your student account, we will then issue the requested document.

 Requests for official transcripts should be sent to the Office of Registrar at the main campus in St. Louis.